KatieRyb/ENGL396_Docs_StarsAlign/ConceptualEditsN.md

 <img src="concept-mainMenuFinal.jpg" width="600" height="375">

 Overlaid on top of the main menu screen will be a little animation of a white dove flying in, sitting on the architecture, and then flying off the screen again.
+[Here](Animation.md) is more information on animations and how to add them in Ren'Py.

 <img src="concept-mainMenuOverlay.jpg" width="600" height="375">